-Constructed in 1917, the Railway Administration Building in Kuala Lumpur are the administrative headquarters of the Keretapi Tanah Melayu (KTM) which is the current name of organisation operating railway services in Peninsula Malaysia.
+Constructed in 1917, the Railway Administration Building in Kuala Lumpur is the administrative headquarters of the Keretapi Tanah Melayu (KTM) which is the current name of organisation operating railway services in Peninsula Malaysia.

 The Railway Administration Building is on the opposite side of the road to Kuala Lumpur’s old main railway station which was built 7 years earlier in similar style.